MikOS-ProgrammingLanguage/LearnMik/book_src/03-variables.md

 where global defines the behavior of the variable.

-> You can also find a full compendium of all variable behavior descriptors [here](sources.md#full-compendium-of-variable-behavior-descriptors)
+> Note: You can also find a full compendium of all variable behavior descriptors [here](sources.md#full-compendium-of-variable-behavior-descriptors)

 ### **3.2.2 Type descriptors**